Two GOP operatives indicted for allegedly routing money from Russian national to support Trump campaign

 Spokespeople for Trump and the RNC did not immediately respond to requests for comment.

 Separately, Benton and two other Ron Paul aides were convicted in 2016 of an attempt to buy an endorsement for Paul’s 2012 presidential bid.
-The trio had been charged with concocting a plan to pay an Iowa state senator in exchange for him endorsing the campaign and helping it organize in early states.
+The trio had been charged with concocting a plan to pay an Iowa state senator in exchange for his endorsing the campaign and helping it organize in early states.

-Benton had spearheaded Sen. Mitch McConnell’s (R-Ky.)
-2014 reelection bid but resigned in August that year after details about the investigation into his role in the Paul campaign plot were revealed.
+Benton had spearheaded the 2014 reelection bid of Sen. Mitch McConnell (R-Ky.) but resigned in August that year after details about the investigation into his role in the Paul campaign plot were revealed.

 Benton later worked for the Great America super PAC, which supported Trump, but resigned in 2016 after the charges were filed.
-Late last year, then-President Trump pardoned Benton, with Rand Paul’s backing.
+Late last year, Trump pardoned Benton, with Rand Paul’s backing.

-Benton also came under media scrutiny in the fall of 2016 for allegedly trying to use the Great America super PAC as a conduit for foreign donations.
+Benton also came under media scrutiny in the fall of 2016 after being accused of trying to use the Great America super PAC as a conduit for foreign donations.
 Posting as associates of a would-be Chinese donor, journalists with the Telegraph, a British newspaper, captured Benton in writing and on video claiming he could transfer millions of dollars through his company to the super PAC, in an elaborate bid to obscure the contribution’s foreign origins.
 The investigation led to a federal complaint against Benton.

 David Weigel contributed to this report.